aimug-org/alc-docs/llm.md

 - Clear guidelines for AI-assisted development
 - Better context for automated tools and future development
 - Standardized approach to documentation and code structure
+- Enhanced visibility of contributor roles and contributions

+### Added Contributor Analysis
+- Created Python script to analyze git history
+- Identified key contributors and their roles:
+  - Core maintainers and their primary responsibilities
+  - Lab contributors and their specific contributions
+  - Monthly contribution patterns for lab development
+- Added comprehensive contributor section to .context.md
+- Documented the collaborative nature of lab development

 # Previous Updates